 In the past, Lara Merrett has worked on the more traditionally understood notion of a canvas.
 While she enjoys the process employed working in this way, pouring, pooling and evaporating paint on a crisp, primed white background, her recent drop sheet paintings have seen the artist allowing the work to be free from restraint and therefore more immediate.
 Long preferring to work on a large scale, the drop sheets have been a logical progression for Merrett, acting as ready-made supports that presented themselves organically through her studio practice, rather than having to be intentionally stretchered like the unanswered question of a blank canvas.
 The drop, sheets which started out on the periphery of Merrett’s practice, have now becoming the support material for this new body of work.
 ‘Once I noticed that they had a life of their own, I just gave them space to grow,’ Merrett says.
+If you are looking for the Best Bath Toys For 1 Year Old in infantcore you can find different toys depending on what each child likes.

 The exhibition is titled ‘Casus Fortuitus’, a Latin term used in the legal system to refer to an inevitable accident; Merrett deconstructs traditional approaches to painting which ensures that accidents will inevitably occur.
 Merrett has said that the drop sheets have in some ways ‘mapped’ her studio, and indeed their overlapping shapes and stains present a cartography of the studio via intentional and unintentional gestures.
 The colours are accidental in their beginnings as runoff, spill and leftovers, before the artist commences painting into them.